d-ries/linux-essentials/04_filesandfolders/01_course.md

 student@linux-ess:~$ pwd
 /home/student
 ```
-The command takes a path as an arguement.
+The command takes a path as an argument.
 In the example above we will navigate to the folder `etc` on the root directory `/`.
 We can see this in the output of the `pwd` command and in the prompt definition.
 As shown in the second part of the example above we can also use the `~` sign to quickly navigate to the user's homefolder.

 We could also use the `cd` command without any argument.
-This will navigate back to the users homefolder aswell:
+This will navigate back to the users homefolder as well:
 ```bash
 student@linux-ess:/etc$ pwd
 /etc